ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 1. mydriver.h
 1. test_mydriver.c

-You can configure the module_generator to use a differect naming mechanism through the project.yml:
+You can configure the module_generator to use a different naming mechanism through the project.yml:
 ```yaml
 :module_generator:
   :naming: "camel"